NTPsec

 The formula for sigma is: "σ = √[ ∑(xi-mu)^2 / N ]".
 Where xi denotes the data points and N is the number of data points.

-Skewness, Skew:
+skewness, Skew:

-The skewness of a random variable X is the third standardized moment and is a dimension-less ratio. ntpviz uses the Fisher-Pearson moment of skewness.
-See [NIST1].
-There are other different ways to calculate Skewness.
+The skewness of a random variable X is the third standardized moment and is a dimension-less ratio. ntpviz uses the Pearson's moment coefficient of skewness.
+Wikipedia describes it best: "The qualitative interpretation of the skew is complicated and unintuitive."

 A normal distribution has a skewness of zero.